 The Physical Agility Test (PAT) is designed to measure strength, agility and endurance.
 The exam is in compliance with the Georgia Certified Firefighters Physical Agility Test and will consist of a stair climb, ladder extension, ventilation exercise, hose advance, rescue drag and ladder removal/replacement.
-The test is a timed exercise and the applicant must complete the entire test is seven minutes or less.
+The test is a timed exercise and the applicant must complete the entire test in seven minutes or less.

 Step 5 - Final Interview

 Once the recruiting process has been completed and the pool of candidates has been narrowed, a roster of eligible fulltime and/or part-time firefighter candidates will be compiled.
-If an opening for a fulltime/part-time firefighter occurs, the eligible applicants will be be invited to participate in final interviews.
+If an opening for a fulltime/part-time firefighter occurs, the eligible applicants will be invited to participate in final interviews.

 The roster of eligible firefighter candidates remains active until exhausted or replaced.
 The City reserves the right to delay filling any open position without notice to the eligible candidates.